modelon-community/impact-client-js/README.md

-# Modelon Impact SDK for Javascript
+# Modelon Impact Client for Javascript